billhong6981/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 18-letteronly--Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well.
 19-AZ--a script that Replace all characters A and c from input to Z and e respectively.
+20-hiago--a script that removes all letters c and C from input.